Oshini-Sandunika/Pawfect-Mobile/README.md

 ### 1. Home Screen

-The home screen provides access to the main parts of the app:
+The home screen allows users to access the two main parts of the app:

 - Find Your Perfect Pet
 - Pet Ownership Tools

-Users can navigate easily from the home screen to the AI recommendation quiz or the pet care tools.
+Users can start the pet recommendation quiz or open the tools section from the home screen.

 ---

-### 2. Find Your Perfect Pet
+## 2. Find Your Perfect Pet

 The Find Your Perfect Pet feature recommends a suitable pet based on the user’s lifestyle preferences.